jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2024/day02/README.md

 ## Approach

-This one ramped up the level of difficulty a bit from Day 1 a couple of notches, in my opinion.
-Quick-and-dirty again today but as these puzzles get more difficult, I'm sure I'll have to resort to writing more tests first.
+This one ramped up the difficulty a couple of notches from Day 1, in my opinion.
+Quick-and-dirty again today.
+As these puzzles get more difficult, I'm sure I'll have to resort to a more test-first style to keep things straight in my head.

 Both parts use `count()` and `any{}` quite a bit.
-A key operation was `windowed()` and I'm glad Kotlin provides it as part of the standard library.
+A key operation to the solution was using the `windowed()` function which Kotlin conveniently provides it as part of its standard library.

 ### Part 1